LibbyH52/Hangman-Game/readme.md

 I used [this tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) to help draw the man.

 The code to delete the hangman and get ready for a new game was copied from [here](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/clearRect)

+I received inspiration for the words in the array from [Oxford Owl](https://home.oxfordowl.co.uk/english/primary-spelling/spelling-year-5-age-9-10/) and from [kidspot](https://www.kidspot.com.au/parenting/preschool/spelling-bee-words-910/news-story/d2c32eb9af7b81043c71eb0a7d484809).
+I was looking for words suitable or 9a nd 10 year olds.